 - Have your child help pick where the active space should go.
 You’ll want it to be away from their calming space or any designated quiet areas in your home.

 - Talk to your child about what the space can be used for and rules for the area.
-For example: "Sometimes when I feel antsy or upset, I need a way to move and feel better.
-This is a special place for you!
-You can come here when you need it."
+For example: "Sometimes when I feel mad, I want to hit.
+It's okay to be mad, but it's not okay to hit people.
+Know what's okay to hit?
+Pillows.
+This is a place where you can come to hit pillows and yell into them when you need it."

-- Continue to evolve your active space, observing which tools and strategies work well and which need swapped out.
+- Continue to evolve your active space, observing which tools and strategies work well and which need to be swapped out.